About the VCC

 Leagues and Membership:

-Aside from the Novice League, Junior Development League, and High School League, all VCC leagues are run by volunteer league reps and often the League's own Board of Directors.
+Aside from the Novice League, Junior Development League, and High School League, all VCC leagues are run by volunteer league reps and often a board of directors.
 These leagues recruit members and pay fees to use the Vancouver Curling Club's ice facilities.
 For information or to join a particular league please contact the league rep associated with the league of interest.
 League list can be found here.

 Benefits of Club Membership: